Merged amplitude encoding for Chebyshev quantum Kolmogorov--Arnold networks: trading qubits for circuit executions: Merged amplitude encoding

 and thus

 This identity is exact; the merged encoding introduces no approximation beyond that inherent in the amplitude encoding and inner product estimation.
 We emphasize that the construction above is mathematically elementary---it follows directly from the linearity of the inner product and the definition of amplitude encoding.
-The contribution of this work is therefore not the identity itself, but rather the systematic empirical verification that rearranging the computation in this way preserves trainability when the circuit is used within an optimization loop (Sec.~\ref{sec:results}).
+The contribution of this work is therefore not the identity itself, but rather two-fold: (1)~identifying that the specific structure of the CCQKAN forward pass permits this batching (which is not obvious for arbitrary quantum neural network architectures), and (2)~the systematic empirical verification that rearranging the computation preserves trainability when the circuit is used within a gradient-based optimization loop (Sec.~\ref{sec:results}).

 Since $|U\rangle = H^{\otimes Q_{\mathrm{red}}}|0\rangle^{\otimes Q_{\mathrm{red}}}$ (the uniform state is prepared by applying Hadamard gates to the all-zero state), the overlap $\langle U | \tilde{\bm{m}}_j \rangle$ can be evaluated without a SWAP test: one applies $H^{\otimes Q_{\mathrm{red}}}$ to $|\tilde{\bm{m}}_j\rangle$ and measures the probability of the all-zero outcome $|0\rangle^{\otimes Q_{\mathrm{red}}}$, which equals $|\langle U | \tilde{\bm{m}}_j \rangle|^2$.
 In ideal simulation, the overlap is computed directly from the statevector.
 Under shot-based simulation, $P(0^{\otimes Q_{\mathrm{red}}})$ is estimated by repeated measurement as in the SWAP test protocol described above.
 The norm $\|\bm{m}_j\|$ and the dimension $D$ are computed classically.
 Note that, as with the original SWAP test, this measurement yields only $|\langle U | \tilde{\bm{m}}_j \rangle|^2$; the sign of $S_j$ is determined by $\mathrm{sign}(\sum_l [\bm{m}_j]_l)$, which is computed classically from the known coefficients and basis values.